 (a) The University agrees to provide released time each calendar year to full-time employees designated by the UFF for the purpose of carrying out the UFF's obligations in collective bargaining negotiations, representing employees and administering this Agreement.
 The Parties will take coordinated action to facilitate an adequate and mutually convenient bargaining schedule.
-A maximum of five units of released time shall be granted for spring 2015, four units of released time for summer 2015, five units of released time for fall 2015, five units of released time for spring 2016.
+A maximum of three units of released time shall be granted for summer 2014, and four units of released time for fall 2014.
 The UFF may designate employees to receive released time during the year subject to the following conditions:

-(1) A maximum of three (3) released time units per semester shall be granted to employees in any one (1) college.

-(2) The UFF shall provide the University with a list of designees for the academic year no later than May 1 of the preceding academic year.
-Substitutions for the spring semester shall be made upon written notification submitted by the UFF to the University no later than November 1.

-(3) Released time shall not become part of the status quo.

-(b) Each "unit" of released time shall consist of a reduction in teaching load of one (1) course per fall or spring semester for instructional employees or, for nonteaching employees, a reduction in workload of ten (10) hours per week, which shall include a 25% reduction in assigned duties.
+- (1) A maximum of three (3) released time units per semester shall be granted to employees in any one (1) college. - (2) The UFF shall provide the University with a list of designees for the academic year no later than May 1 of the preceding academic year.
+Substitutions for the spring semester shall be made upon written notification submitted by the UFF to the University no later than November 1. - (3) Released time shall not become part of the status quo. - (b) (1) Each "unit" of released time shall consist of a reduction in teaching load of one (1) course per fall or spring semester for instructional employees or, for non-teaching employees, a reduction in workload of ten (10) hours per week, which shall include a 25% reduction in assigned duties.
 One unit of released time may be used during the summer term at a rate of 12.5% of the employee's nine-month salary and shall be considered the equivalent of one summer term course's FTE for instructional employees.
-For non-teaching twelve-month employees, one unit of summer released time shall include a reduction in workload of ten (10) hours per week, which shall include a 25% reduction in assigned duties.

-(c) Released time shall be used for conducting UFF business, at the University or state level, and shall not be used for lobbying or other political representation.

-(d) Employees who are on leave of any kind shall not be eligible to receive released time.

-(e) Upon the failure of the UFF to provide a list of designees by the specified deadlines, the University may refuse to honor any of the released time requests which were submitted late.
-Substitutions submitted after the November 1 deadline shall be allowed at the discretion of the University.

-(f) An employee who has been granted released time for either or both semesters during four (4) consecutive academic years shall not again be eligible for released time until two (2) academic years have elapsed following the end of the fourth academic year in which such released time was granted.
+For non-teaching twelve-month employees, one unit of summer released time shall include a reduction in workload of ten (10) hours per week, which shall include a 25% reduction in assigned duties. - (c) Released time shall be used for conducting UFF business, at the University or state level, and shall not be used for lobbying or other political representation. - (d) Employees who are on leave of any kind shall not be eligible to receive released time. - (e) Upon the failure of the UFF to provide a list of designees by the specified deadlines, the University may refuse to honor any of the released time requests which were submitted late.
+Substitutions submitted after the November 1 deadline shall be allowed at the discretion of the University. - (f) An employee who has been granted released time for either or both semesters during four (4) consecutive academic years shall not again be eligible for released time until two (2) academic years have elapsed following the end of the fourth academic year in which such released time was granted.